gohugoio/hugoDocs/content/en/functions/markdownify.md

 If the resulting HTML is two or more paragraphs, Hugo leaves the wrapping `p` tags in place.

+The result is marked as safe for rendering.

 [`.Page.RenderString`]: /functions/renderstring/

 {{% note %}}